 Molting makes the dust in the coop even messier.
 I recommend doing a thorough coop cleaning while the weather is still nice.
 Scrape out old bedding.
 Inspect for rodent holes, insect evidence, and wet areas.
 Take care of any structural problems now so you don’t have to take care of building maintenance during a winter storm.

 - Clean the roost bars and treat with DE powder (Diatomaceous Earth) .
 The DE powder will kill off any mites trying to take up residence on the roost bars.
+Another great product for pest control is First Saturday Lime.
+It is safe for children, pets, and your feathered friends.

 - Check for leaks in the roof, or other parts of the building.
 While you are checking for leaks, also check that your ventilation is optimal.
 Ventilation refers to the air flow circulating air inside the coop and keeping it from becoming stagnant.
 Ventilation is very important in winter because stagnant air can also lead to moisture collection.
 Moisture in the presence of sub freezing temperatures can lead to frost bite on combs, wattles and feet.